 Granting Core and Elective Credit

 Since the graduation requirement for the graduating class of 2019 will require 3.0 units of social studies credit, there may be questions about what can count to meet that requirement.
-The LEA (local education agency) determines where the additional .5 requirement can and should be allocated.
+The Local Education Agency (LEA) determines where the additional .5 requirement can and should be allocated.
 The LEA has discretion, and can make an existing half-year course a full-year course, or can require an additional course from the elective courses the LEA offers.
-Here is a document that may provide further guidance regarding when a course should be considered worthy of credit.
+Click here for more information.

 Basic Civics Test Graduation Requirement New for 2016

 Any student who will graduate from a public school or adult education program on or after January 1, 2016 will be required to pass a basic civics test as a condition for graduation.
-The USOE and UEN have created a web resource as schools implement this requirement.
+USOE and UEN have created a web resource as schools implement this requirement: